Alternative Climate Wedges

 These alternative wedges are works in progress, with some more well-worked-out than others.
 In the sub-pages below, I present some of my most recent calculations and thoughts regarding them.
 I would greatly appreciate any comments or criticisms.
 Feel free to write to me at email@example.com.

 In the end, the case for deploying these alternative wedges rests on complex empirical and ethical judgments.
-But so, I think, does the case for not deploying them and instead focusing exclusively on techno-fixes.
-And so does the case for doing nothing at all, which essentially is current U.S. policy.
+But so, I think, does the case for not deploying them and instead focusing primarily on techno-fixes, the currently favored approach.